XaVIopensource/XaVIopensource/ProjectManagement.md

 produce a new Huffman ISA.

+### POWER: Power Analysis

+Develop a means of analyzing power consumption: See OpenPyPE in PowerEstimator.md.

 ### HCUSTOM: Hardware Customization

 * 'Search' lowest power architecture through varying parameters: (i) instruction compression schemes, at varying levels of hardware required to decompress, (ii) different 'fence' types at various parts of the `Datapath`, (iii) different number of registers.